mckset/Navify/README.md

 # Navify
 A music streaming software for Linux (See Windows branch for a Windows version) that uses Spotify's recommendations and streams it from Youtube.
 Streamed songs are then cached on the users PC for future access.
 Keep in mind, when a new song is added, Navify uses the **First** video that shows up on youtube when you search for the song and the artist.
-You may receive videos unrelated to the songs or of bad quality if the song is obscure.
-See the source branch for the source code.
+You may receive videos unrelated to the songs or of bad quality if the song is obscure (Use the edit button to change the URL if this happens).

 Requirements
 ------------